XinliHao/AERO/README.md

-# AERO
+# AERO,  From Chaos to Clarity: Time Series Anomaly Detection in Astronomical Observations(ICDE 2024)

 This is PyTorch implementation of AERO in the following paper:

-"From Chaos to Clarity: Anomaly Detection in Astronomical Observations"
+"From Chaos to Clarity: Time Series Anomaly Detection in Astronomical Observations"

 ## Requirements